AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

-{\bf Sound effect.} Similarly, a piece of sound effects can be used as the carrying audio $x^0$ instead of a benign speech, e.g., bird singing, car horns, and rain sounds.
-As these environmental sound effects are ubiquitous in the real world, this helps avoid raising suspicion from the victims and third-party persons.
-We use the sound effects from the TUT Acoustic Scenes 2017 dataset~\cite{TUT_dataset} as the carrying audio.
+\fu{3)} {\bf Sound effect.} Similarly, sound effects can be used as carrying audio $x^0$ instead of benign speech, e.g., bird singing, car horns, and rain sounds.
+As these environmental sound effects are ubiquitous in the real world, this helps avoid raising suspicion from victims and third-party persons.
+We use sound effects from TUT Acoustic Scenes 2017 dataset~\cite{TUT_dataset} as carrying audio.

-{\bf Music.} Alternatively, a piece of background music can also be used as the carrying audio $x^0$, e.g., Country, Pop, Rock, Electronic, HeavyMetal, and Rap.
-We use the musics from the Medleydb 2.0 dataset~\cite{medleydb, medleydb_2} as the carrying audio in our experiments.
+\fu{4)} {\bf Music.} Background music can also be used as carrying audio $x^0$, e.g., Country, Pop, Rock, Electronic, HeavyMetal, and Rap.
+We use music from Medleydb 2.0 dataset~\cite{medleydb, medleydb_2} as carrying audio.

-For ease of notation, we will denote by ``Base'' our attack \attackname without applying these stealthy strategies.
-Remark that when using benign speeches, sound effects, or music as the carrying audio for the strong adversary, it is not possible for universal attacks, because there is no direct correspondence between the carrying audio $x^0$ and the target response $y_t$.
-Thus, in this work, such stealthy strategies are omitted for the strong adversary when universality is enabled.
+For ease of notation, we denote by ``Base'' our attack \attackname without applying any stealthy strategies. \chengk{Remark that for the strong adversary, when using ``Base'' and ``Speeding-up'' strategies, we can find a universal perturbation $\delta$ that works across different pairs of $(x_i^0,y_t^i)$.
+However, when using other strategies, since carrying audio $x^0$ does not contain any instructions related to $y_t$, universal perturbation works for different $x_i^0$ but with fixed $y_t^i$, similar to the weak adversary.
+Thus, other stealthy strategies except ``Base'' and ``Speeding-up'' are omitted for the strong adversary when universality is enabled.}